 Wes Schaller is a writer of creative fiction, mainly within the horror genre, and has also been working as a freelance writer for more years than he cares to remember.
 Believing that reading is essential to becoming a good author, he studies a wide range of literature.
 He despises academic essays, yet somehow finds himself writing them all the time.
 Wes can be reached at email@example.com.

-Cassie Scharber–Exhausted-yet-exhilarated assistant professor of Learning Technologies @ University of Minnesota.
-Enjoys thinking, teaching, learning, researching on how technology can enhance teaching-n-learning.
+Cassie Scharber—Exhausted-yet-exhilarated assistant professor of Learning Technologies @ University of Minnesota.
+Enjoys thinking, teaching, learning, researching on how technology can enhance teaching and learning.
 Passionate about literacy(ies), the Internet, and ice cream.
-Let’s connect : firstname.lastname@example.org.
+Let’s connect: firstname.lastname@example.org.

 Jennifer Simpson is an Assistant Professor in the Leadership Studies department at University of the Cumberlands.
 Dr. Simpson has been a “Reading First” state trainer, and presented at state education conferences including the Kentucky Association of School Councils and the Kentucky Council for Teachers of English and Language Arts.
 She has participated in the Kentucky Leadership Network for Language Arts endeavor to incorporate literacy in all content areas since the inception of Senate Bill 1.
 In 2009, she was recognized by the Kentucky House of Representatives for her work in literacy in Kentucky.
 She has also been published in regional, national, and international journals on leadership, and literacy topics.

-Gillian Singler–I teach ELA/Communications at Worthington High School.
-My teaching responsibilities entail a variety of instruction, which at the moment include composition, literature, communications, and mythology.
-I am currently pursuing a master’s degree in English studies at MNSU.
-My writing interests include dabbling in short stories and composing literary analyses.
-Feel free to contact me with questions, suggestions, and ideas at email@example.com or firstname.lastname@example.org.
+Gillian Singler teaches ELA/Communications at Worthington High School.
+Her teaching responsibilities entail a variety of instruction, which at the moment include composition, literature, communications, and mythology.
+She is currently pursuing a master’s degree in English studies at MNSU.
+Her writing interests include dabbling in short stories and composing literary analyses.
+Feel free to contact her with questions, suggestions, and ideas at email@example.com or firstname.lastname@example.org.

-Kevin Smith–I grew up the youngest of four children from a middle income family.
-I started going to MNSU in 2012 to finish my BFA in Creative Writing with a minor in Screenwriting and I hope to get my Master’s in following years.
-I hope that after my schooling is finished I can begin writing a 12 book series about the 12 most historic events in the life and death of a planet that I’ve been working on for the last 14 years.
+Kevin Smith grew up the youngest of four children from a middle income family.
+He started going to MNSU in 2012 to finish his BFA in Creative Writing with a minor in Screenwriting and he hopes to get his Master’s in the following years.
+He hopes that after his schooling is finished he can begin writing a 12 book series about the 12 most historic events in the life and death of a planet that he’s been working on for the last 14 years.
 Kevin’s e-mail address is email@example.com.

 Brittany Stojsavljevic is a writer and editor for the Marketing, Insights and Communications Department at the University of St. Thomas.
 She is a current graduate student at St. Thomas, and graduated in 2011 from Ohio Wesleyan University with majors in English and journalism.